 Third-party merchants on Paipai Marketplace sell their products under two models: the consignment model where we conduct device certification in our operation centers, and the POP model where devices do not go through our operation center.
 Under the consignment model, we recommend a transaction price for the seller to consider, while under the POP model, the sellers have full control of the pricing under the POP model and take our pricing suggestions as references only.
 The pricing of similar devices at similar conditions sold under both models are usually similar.
 In 2020, the majority of products on Paipai Marketplace were sold under the POP model.
 We charge the sellers on Paipai Marketplace a commission that typically ranges from 4% to 10% of the executed transaction price.
-We also operate our own flagship stores on Paipai Marketplace, where we either act as a seller under the POP model ourselves, or provide transaction services under the consignment model.
+We also operate our own flagship stores on Paipai Marketplace, where we either act as a seller under the POP model ourselves and inspect and certify the devices in our operation centers, or provide transaction services under the consignment model.